glacambre/firenvim/README.md

 ### Interacting with the page

 You can execute javascript in the page by using `firenvim#eval_js`.
+The code has to be a valid javascript expression (NOT a statement).
 Here's an example that creates a `:GithubComment` command that will click on the `Comment` button of Github issues:

 ```vim
 command GithubComment call firenvim#eval_js('document.getElementById("partial-new-comment-form-actions").getElementsByClassName("btn btn-primary")[0].click()')